 Worried Belfast is too far from your family?
 Don’t be.
 With cheap airfares and super speedy flight times, your nearest and dearest won’t be able to resist a visit (or three).

 Yes, I know getting a flight to Belfast isn’t quite like getting a flight to the Costa del Sol but your mum can still do that Facebook check in post boasting that she’s about to jet off.

 Your mum won’t be able to use the “it’s too expensive to visit” excuse!
-Flights are super cheap – my family have taken flights over to Belfast for just a tenner before!
+Flights are super cheap – some say you can get a flight to Belfast for just a tenner!
 Praise Ryanair’s cheap flights!

 It doesn’t take long to get from the airport to the main campus –in fact it’s as little as 15 minutes!
 Warning: that doesn’t leave much time for the emergency room clean before your mum arrives!

 Yes, you heard that right – free accommodation.
 Guests are welcome to stay overnight in Queen’s accommodation.
 It does mean sleeping on an air bed for the night while you give up your bed for your mum, but she’s worth it.

 First easyHotel in Northern Ireland officially opens in Belfast https://t.co/VJbhDi1lbR

 Don’t want to put up with each other’s snoring in the night?
 There are loads of cheap hotels around campus such as Ibis and Holiday Inn, and an EasyHotel.